 What will the PS5 feature?

-Will the PS5 have built-in VR?
+Will the PS5 offer VR support?

 Will it be portable like the Nintendo Switch?